-Bryce Miller races with the support of three international sponsors.
-Marquis Jet is the recognized leader in private jet cards because it's the only program that offers exclusive access to NetJets – the gold standard in private aviation – 25 hours at a time.
+Bryce Miller and Luke Hines compete with the support of four international sponsors.
+Marquis Jet is the recognized leader in private jet cards because it’s the only program that offers exclusive access to NetJets – the gold standard in private aviation – 25 hours at a time.
+Grand Prix Racewear is a respected supplier of motorsport protective clothing and driver accessories, based at Silverstone Circuit in England.
+The company offers worldwide delivery of 15,000 product lines.
 IPC Information Systems is a leading provider of mission-critical communications solutions to financial services firms.
-Total Lubricants is the world's fourth-largest publicly traded integrated international oil and gas company.
+TOTAL Lubricants is the world’s fourth-largest publicly traded integrated international oil and gas company.